 How long have you been in Bermuda?

 I’ve been here a year, but already it feels like home.
-The whole team loves it here, and we quickly realised that the hospitality that Bermuda is most famous for covers more than just tourists.
+The whole team loves it here, and we quickly realized that the hospitality that Bermuda is most famous for covers more than just tourists.
 The people are incredible; they immediately opened their arms to all of us.

 How’s the sailing in Bermuda?